 Noah Syndergaard knows he has all eyes on him.
 By June 16, Syndergaard could find himself as the crown jewel and No. 1 prospect for the Mets if Travis d’Arnaud and Zack Wheeler are called up to the show.
 The Mets boast a young crop of power pitching right-handers that include the likes of Rafael Montero, Luis Mateo and Domingo Tapia.
 Once Wheeler is promoted, at the top of that list of names will read Noah Syndergaard.

-Syndergaard is a tall and imposing figure on the mound, standing in at 6’5″ and looking the part of a true presence.
+Syndergaard is a tall and imposing figure on the mound, standing in at 6-feet 6-inches is an intimidating presence.
 I had the chance to watch a bullpen session on Syndergaard and love what I see.
 His mechanics are effortless and the ball explodes out of his hand (High 90s fastball).
-His changeup is excellent, and while there have been some knocks on his curveball in the past, it looks like it is developing nicely.
+His changeup is great, and while there have been some knocks on his curveball in the past, it looks like it is developing nicely.
 This kid is the goods.

 Milb.com recently sat down with the former first round pick, and here are some highlights from the discussion they had with Syndergaard where they talk about how he felt when he heard he was traded, and of course, his curveball: